119 Yale L.J. 1362 (2010)

 There is much truth to this familiar narrative, but it is far from the whole truth.
 State capacities built steadily throughout the post-Reconstruction era.
 Congress created multiple new departments, bureaus, and programs, and federal civilian employment grew much more rapidly than population.
 Just as today, conflicts between political parties, the drama of electoral politics, and the vagaries of congressional lawmaking dominated the headlines.
 But the day-to-day activities of government were in the charge of administrative departments and bureaus.
 Operating under broad delegations of authority, administrators developed a rich internal law of administration that guided massive administrative adjudicatory activity and substantial regulatory action as well.
 Moreover, policy innovation at the legislative level depended heavily on the research and recommendations of existing administrative agencies.
 In short, if we look at legislative and administrative practice rather than at constitutional ideology or political rhetoric, we can see the emergence of a national administrative state and national administrative law before either had a name.

 Date of Authorship for this Version

 Mashaw, Jerry L., "Federal Administration and Administrative Law in the Gilded Age" (2010).
 Faculty Scholarship Series.
-Paper 3867.
+3867.